Tanushri228/Inventory-Aging-Stock-/README.md

 # Inventory-Aging-Stock-
-Of course!
-Here’s a polished reporting description using the format you provided, tailored to the **Inventory Dashboard** that you shared:

----

-# Inventory-Dashboard

 🌼 **Inventory Management Dashboard**
 A comprehensive Power BI dashboard designed to streamline inventory management by tracking stock levels, aging analysis, and product-level insights across multiple warehouses and distribution centers.
 This dynamic reporting solution empowers supply chain and operations teams to make data-driven decisions and optimize inventory planning.